Working with a Latpop in a Coffee Shop- Complete Guide

 Whether you are a digital nomad, freelancer or remote worker, it is critical to find good spots to stay for a few hours and get some work done with our laptops.
 WiFi is readily available today, but there are still many other factors to consider when trying to find the perfect work space, and it’s surprisingly not easy to locate a place that has all factors combined.
 Although some prefer working from home, many of us find the separation between where we work and home critical, and therefore opt to do most of our work outside of home.
 This article will focus on the traditional haunt of many famous writers: the coffee shop, but will also give you a few additional ideas of other locations to work from.
-With all the respect to smartphones and tablets, we still believe real efficient work is best done with a laptop, and for that reasons we also discuss the features that make or break a perfect place for working with your laptops.
+With all the respect to smartphones and tablets, we still believe real efficient work is best done with a laptop, and for that reasons we also discuss the features that make or break a perfect place for working with your laptop.

 Listen to the podcast to hear more about how I choose my perfect coffee shop: